Try to Run Down Cops, Get Released: Say Hello to Bail Reform

 Another Bail Bonds Reform Chicken Comes Home to Roost

-The perp in question goes by the name of Coyote Santos and this wasn’t his first run in with the law.
-Yet because of bail reformers he will walk once New York’s new bail measures come into effect on January 1st.
+The perp in question goes by the name of Coyote Santos and this wasn’t his first run-in with the law.
+Yet because of bail reformers, he will walk once New York’s new bail measures come into effect on January 1st.
 To get a better idea of just how misguided most bail reform efforts are let’s take a closer look at this person who reformers claim is a victim of the bail system.

 • January 2016 - Santos is arrested for running multiple red lights in Washington Heights, NYC.
-In the process he nearly ran down pedestrians and a police officer who had to jump out of the way to avoid Santos’ car.
+In the process, he nearly ran down pedestrians and a police officer who had to jump out of the way to avoid Santos’ car.

-• January 2018 - Santos and 2 other men were burning rubber in Times Square.
+• January 2018 - Santos and two other men were burning rubber in Times Square.
 A police officer attempted to pull them over.
 But instead of stopping, the car clipped the officer and knocked him to the ground before speeding off.
-Some 4 days later the police tracked Santos down to his apartment in the Bronx where he was apprehended while attempting to escape out a window.
+Some four days later the police tracked Santos down to his apartment in the Bronx where he was apprehended while attempting to escape out a window.

-• August 2019 - DEA agents attempted to arrest Santos as he tried to sell 2 kilos of fake cocaine to an undercover agent in the Bronx.
+• August 2019 - DEA agents attempted to arrest Santos as he tried to sell two kilos of fake cocaine to an undercover agent in the Bronx.
 When agents tried to arrest him he rammed his BMW into a police car that had its lights flashing and nearly ran over a DEA agent who tried to stop him.
 He got away.

 The judge didn’t buy it and ordered Santos held on $100,000 cash or bond.
 However, even if he does not post bail he will be released come January 1st thanks to the new bail reform laws that come into effect on that date.